ken-okabe/ken-okabe.github.io/src/content/docs/ja/book/unit-2/section-3/0-composition.md

 description: >-
   In the previous sections, we learned about the Monoid as an algebraic
   structure: a set (or Type) with an associative binary operation (a function of type 'a -> 'a -> 'a) and an identity element for that operation.
-Now, let's explore a fascinating and highly relevant example: function composition itself, under specific conditions, forms a monoid.
 ---
 In the previous sections, we learned about the **Monoid** as an algebraic structure: a set (or **Type**) with an associative binary operation (a function of type `'a -> 'a -> 'a`) and an identity element for that operation.

 Now, let's explore a fascinating and highly relevant example: **function composition** itself, under specific conditions, forms a monoid.

 ## Function Composition as a Binary Operation